MAKIROR/MAKIROR/README.md

 ## MAKIROR

-### 😺Hi, I'm MAKIROR, a junior high school student.
+### 😺Hi, I'm MAKIROR, a normal junior high school student.
 💻Learning about computer and software development
 🎮A Minecraft player
 🎨Like art and reading